scott-griffiths/bitstring/doc/creation.rst

 To summarise when to use each class:

 * If you need to change the contents of the bitstring then you must use :class:`BitArray` or :class:`BitStream`.
 Truncating, replacing, inserting, appending etc. are not available for the const classes.
-* If you need to use a bitstring as the key in a dictionary or as a member of a ``set`` then you must use :class:`ConstBitArray` or a :class:`ConstBitStream`.
+* If you need to use a bitstring as the key in a dictionary or as a member of a ``set`` then you must use :class:`Bits` or a :class:`ConstBitStream`.
 As :class:`BitArray` and :class:`BitStream` objects are mutable they do not support hashing and so cannot be used in these ways.
-* If you are creating directly from a file then a :class:`BitArray` or :class:`BitStream` will read the file into memory whereas a :class:`ConstBitArray` or :class:`ConstBitStream` will not, so using the const classes allows extremely large files to be examined.
+* If you are creating directly from a file then a :class:`BitArray` or :class:`BitStream` will read the file into memory whereas a :class:`Bits` or :class:`ConstBitStream` will not, so using the const classes allows extremely large files to be examined.
 * If you don't need the extra functionality of a particular class then the simpler ones might be faster and more memory efficient.
-The fastest and most memory efficient class is :class:`ConstBitArray`.
+The fastest and most memory efficient class is :class:`Bits`.
-The :class:`ConstBitArray` class is the base class of the other three class.
-This means that ``isinstance(s, ConstBitArray)`` will be true if ``s`` is an instance of any of the four classes.
+The :class:`Bits` class is the base class of the other three class.
+This means that ``isinstance(s, Bits)`` will be true if ``s`` is an instance of any of the four classes.

 Using the constructor